ericis/lab-mxgraph-autograph/README.md

-# Experiment with MxGraph and Puppeteer
+# Experiment with mxGraph, Puppeteer and draw.io

 ## Goals